 Japanese summer ends with fireworks festivals

 Fireworks festivals tell the end of summer in Japan.
-Of course, almost all of them had been canceled for these two years because of the COVID, but they are back this year!
-In my summer holidays, I went to the biggest one in Hokkaido, where more than 20000 fireworks are launched, and about 200000 people are gathered every year.
-In the festival, I clearly understood the limitations of online activities.
+Of course, almost all of them had been canceled for the past two years because of the COVID, but they are back this year (2022)!
+In my summer holidays, I went to the biggest one in Hokkaido, where more than 20,000 fireworks are launched, and about 200,000 people are gathered every year.
+In the festival, I saw the limitations of online activities, or the fact that we can’t live without actual physical experience.
 There were many people dressed in a casual kimono, kids running and yelling with excitement (and some parents scolding their kids off), teenagers smiling at each other a little awkwardly (because they haven’t seen for a while due to the summer vacation), etc. This is the very Japanese summer scene that I’ve missed for long.